Endurance training is so important when it comes to racing longer distances.

 4-legged mammals have a huge advantage over us in sprinting.

-It is far less likely we can outrun most mammals but put us up against them in a long distance running event and humans will almost always win.
+It is far less likely we can outrun most mammals.
+That being said, put us up against them in a long distance running event and humans will almost always win.

 Think of how strong you could become if you were stripped of all the luxuries of life we take for granted?